 CURA Seminar: Informal Politics in the Middle East

 In October 2018, the Center for International and Regional Studies (CIRS) held a CURA Seminar under its CURA (CIRS Undergraduate Research Advancement) initiative.
-Each semester a CURA Discussion Seminar is held where CURA fellows come together for an active discussion of research papers that were submitted to a current CIRS research project.
+Each semester, CURA Fellows come together for an active discussion of research papers that were submitted to a current CIRS research project.
 The papers are shared in advance of the seminar, and CURA fellows attend prepared to critique the papers that they have read.
 At a later stage, selected CURA fellows attend a CIRS scholarly research working group to share fellows' feedback with the paper authors.
 CURA was introduced to support the research needs of undergraduate students at Georgetown University in Qatar, and to provide them with opportunities to enhance their research skills by discussing and critiquing papers from CIRS research initiatives.
 This CURA seminar was under CIRS’ research initiative on “Informal Politics in the Middle East,” where the CURA fellows discussed two papers addressing the blurred line between formal and informal politics and how it shapes government and society within Yemen and Turkey.

 Subsequent to each paper presentation, the CURA fellows engaged in an insightful discussion on the structure and organization of the paper, the employed theoretical and conceptual frameworks, the sources used, and the clarity and strength of the argument.
 While focusing on the concept of informal politics and its relationship with formal politics in the Middle East, the CURA fellows employed the theories and research tools and skills of their respective majors—namely international politics, culture and politics, international economics, and international history—to assess, critique, and provide feedback on the discussed papers.